 The Best Soil Mix for English Ivy

-English ivy is an adaptable plant that can thrive in various types of soils.
-It’s one of the reasons why these evergreen vines are classed as invasive in some areas.
+One of my favorite things about English ivy is that it thrives in various soil types.
+This is also one reason why these evergreen vines are considered invasive in some areas.

-English ivy grows well outdoors in virtually any type of well-draining soil.
-Loamy, silty, or sandy soils work well for English ivy, but dense clay soils will need to be heavily amended.
+In my experience, English ivy grows well outdoors in virtually any type of well-draining soil.
+Loamy, silty, or sandy soils work well for English ivy, but dense clay soils must be heavily amended.
 This type of ivy doesn’t require any specialist mediums like ericaceous compost.

-English ivy can tolerate nutrient-poor soils but does best in growing mediums with average nutrient levels.
-It’s also somewhat drought-tolerant and hates sitting in waterlogged soil.
-English ivy prefers neutral to slightly acidic soils with pH levels between 6.0 and 7.5.
+I also find that English ivy can tolerate nutrient-poor soils but does best in growing mediums with average nutrients.
+It’s also somewhat drought-tolerant and hates being waterlogged.
+These plants prefer neutral to slightly acidic soils with pH levels between 6.0 and 7.5.

 Why the Type of Soil Matters